teebowie/automation-strategy/README.md

 TH9+: SuperBarb
 ```

-- also play BB to get OTTO
+- Also play BB to get OTTO
 - Focus on upgrading Giant and Cannon Cart, level up Bomber only to level 10

+# Personal Advice
+- If you have time, you can combine automation and manual play, since resources in low TH level will overflow quickly, but sometimes bot can not handle that amount.
+- Bot with precaution!

 # Credits
 - Big thanks to Jason and the staff of FU for helping me overcome the disappointment after being "kicked in the ass" and building this config from scratch.